Majavapaja/Majavashakki/README.md

-# Mursushakki
+# Majavashakki
-The amazing sequel to the fantastic Majavashakki.
+The amazing Node.js sequel to the fantastic MaJAVAshakki (for Java).
 With this new version we are planning to add several new bugs and more unreadable code!

+## Browser compatibility

+Majavashakki doesn't guarantee support for any specific browser.
+Chrome and Firefox may work.

 ## Business hours
 Mon-Fri 17-18